-2015/16 Threatened Species Protection Initiative (TSPI) Critical Actions funding: Commonwealth National Landcare Program via Corangamite Catchment Management Authority: \$20,000 \$40,000 - Habitat mapping and modelling project, undertaken by ARI looking at changes in habitat use and extent over time Population, habitat and threat monitoring, and some threat \$49,950 - Increased population monitoring and review of survey methods, undertaken by Birdlife Australia and Nature Glenelg Trust. management, on the Bellarine Peninsu Delivered in partnership with Birdl Australia.
+2015/16 Threatened Species Protection Initiative (TSPI) Commonwealth National Landcare Critical Actions funding: Program via Corangamite Catchment Management Authority: \$20,000 \$40,000 - Habitat mapping and modelling project, undertaken by ARI to look at changes in Population, habitat threat and habitat use and extent over time monitoring, and some threat management, on the Bellarine Peninsula. \$49,950 - Increased population monitoring Delivered in partnership with BirdLife and review of survey methods, undertaken by Australia.
+BirdLife Australia and Nature Glenelg Trust.
 TSPI Community Volunteers funding: \$40,000 Habitat protection and weed management of winter sites.
-2016/17 Biodiversity On-ground Actions Icon Species funding: \$50,000 Commonwealth National Landcare Program via Corangamite Catchment OBP Mainland Release Trial to test whether flocks of OBPs can be established in suitable Victorian habitats, and whether flocks attract, and provide benefits to, naturally migrating OBPs.
-Management Authority: \$20,000 Population, habitat and threat monitoring, and some threat management, on the Bellarine Peninsula.
-Delivered in partnership with BirdLife Australia.
-2017/18 Biodiversity On-ground Actions Icon Species funding: Commonwealth National Landcare Program via Corangamite Catchment Management Authority: \$20,000 \$50,000: OBP Mainland Release Trial to test whether flocks of OBPs can be established in suitable Victorian winter habitats, and whether flocks attract, and provide benefits to, naturally migrating OBPs.
-Population, habitat and threat monitoring, and some threat management, on the Bellarine Peninsula.
-Delivered in partnership with BirdLife Australia.
+Contribution from Zoos Victoria: \$368,000 Operating expenses for captive program, capital works/grants, and support for field activities 2016/17 Biodiversity On-ground Actions Icon Species Commonwealth National Landcare funding: \$50,000 Program via Corangamite Catchment Management Authority: \$20,000 OBP Mainland Release Trial to test whether flocks of OBPs can be established in suitable Victorian Population, habitat and threat habitats, and whether flocks attract, and provide monitoring, and some threat benefits to, naturally migrating OBPs. management, on the Bellarine Peninsula.
+Delivered in partnership with BirdLife Contribution from Zoos Victoria: \$558,000 Australia.
+Operating expenses for captive program, capital works/grants, and support for field activities 2017/18 Biodiversity On-ground Actions Icon Species Commonwealth National Landcare funding: Program via Corangamite Catchment Management Authority: \$20,000 \$50,000: OBP Mainland Release Trial to test whether flocks of OBPs can be established in Population, habitat and threat suitable Victorian winter habitats, and whether monitoring, and some threat flocks attract, and provide benefits to, naturally management, on the Bellarine Peninsula.
+Delivered in partnership with BirdLife migrating OBPs.
+Australia.
 2018/19 Biodiversity On-ground Actions Icon Species funding: \$50,000 To support the OBP Mainland Release Trial or for redirection to other OBP priorities identified by the SAPG and DELWP if this trial does not meet criteria for continuation for the planned 4 years.

-2019/20 Biodiversity On-ground Actions Icon Species funding: \$50,000 To support the OBP Mainland Release Trial or for redirection to other OBP priorities identified by the SAPG and DELWP if this trial does not meet criteria for continuation for the planned 4 years.
+2019/20 Biodiversity On-ground Actions Icon Species funding: \$50,000

+To support the OBP Mainland Release Trial or for redirection to other OBP priorities identified by the SAPG and DELWP if this trial does not meet criteria for continuation for the planned 4 years.